-You know your housing agency is doing good work, important work.
+You know your Housing Authority is doing good work, important work.
 You have great stories to tell, and they need to be heard.
 In a world where people make decisions in seconds about whether or not they are going to read the next paragraph, the window to capture your target audiences could close with a resounding snap before you’ve had the chance to tell them why your organization’s work is so critical.
 And once they’re gone, it’s very difficult to reel them back in.

 You’re probably nodding your head.
 This isn’t new information.
 But, you might be asking, how do you tell your stories so they are compelling and make a lasting impression — and more importantly, sway affordable housing detractors, build relationships with developers and city officials, and further your efforts?

 Read on for our tips on how to create impact statements and reports that make your case to a broad array of audiences, without having to craft individual cases.